suchiashok/paradigm-capital-case-study/README.md

 - Nuxt: The framework for the app
 - Nuxt UI: A library for building UI components
-- Chart.js: For rendering interactive charts in the trade dashboard
+- Chart.js: For rendering interactive charts in the client dashboard

 ## Setup